dirtyhenry/mickaelflochlay.com/resume.md

 *   [Culturebox][culturebox]/[Sourdoreille][sourdoreille]: a dynamic and
     visually unique website for the concert web series [*Les Contes du Paris Perché*][parisperche]
+*   [Flâneur][flaneur]: migration of the back-office of an iOS application from Parse to Firebase
 *   [Sourdoreille][sourdoreille]: a visually innovative polling website for the comedy project [*Les Concerts, ce serait mieux sans*][concerts] ("Concerts would be better off without")